 Use these steps to pull a zipper that has no handle.

-Start by finding a paper clip.
-This will be the tool that you use to open your bean bag zipper.
+Start by finding a paper clip or corn cob holder.
+A paper clip or corn cob holder will be the tool that you use to open your bean bag zipper.

 Insert the paper clip into the hole in the zipper where a handle would normally be placed.
 You should notice that the zipper can be moved at this point.